amelialia/amelialia/README.md

 <img src="https://github.com/amelialia/amelialia/blob/main/1.gif" width="1200" height="300">

-# Hi :grinning:, I'm Amelia
+# Hi, I'm Amelia :grinning:

 I develop web applications and am competent in both front-end and back-end development. <br/>
 I also enjoy learning new fields of study, such as Machine learning and Data Science.
 In my pastime, I love exploring various software like Premiere Pro and Adobe XD.